Crosswits

-Crosswits was a British game show produced by Tyne Tees in association with Cove Productions and Action Time and filmed from their City Road studios in Newcastle upon Tyne.
-It was first shown on 3 September 1985 originally hosted by Barry Cryer for the first 2 series, then comedian Tom O'Connor took over from series 3 until the show ended on 23 December 1998.
+Crosswits is a British game show produced by Tyne Tees in association with Cove Productions and Action Time, and filmed from Tyne Tees' City Road studios in Newcastle upon Tyne.
+First shown on 3 September 1985, it was originally hosted by Barry Cryer for the first two series; comedian Tom O'Connor then took over from series 3 until the show ended on 23 December 1998.
 The show consisted of two members of the public competing against each other to solve simple crossword puzzles.
-A "celebrity" partner helped each member of the public.
-The announcers for the show were generally Tyne Tees continuity announcers such as Judi Lines, Jonathan Morrell and Bill Steel.
+A "celebrity" partner helped each player.
+The announcers for the show were generally Tyne Tees, as well as continuity announcers Judi Lines, Jonathan Morrell and Bill Steel.

 Gameplay

-Teams consist of two players (one celebrity and one contestant), solving words in a crossword puzzle (by virtue of clues), with 6 words to solve, with a clue word, all of which are clues to a keyword which links the 6 answers.
-Each correct answer keeps control and earns one point per letter in the answer plus a chance to solve the keyword for 10 bonus points.
-On the first two series, which had been transmitted weekly, the teams played for pounds.
+The teams consisted of two players (one celebrity and one contestant), solving words in a crossword puzzle (by virtue of clues), with six words to solve and with a clue word, all of which were clues to a keyword.
+Each correct answer kept control and earned one point per letter in the answer, plus a chance to solve the keyword for 10 bonus points.
+On the first two series, which were transmitted weekly, the teams played for pounds.
 Later in the run, teams always took turns whether they were right or wrong.

 There were also special rounds in the game: